NREL/PowerGridworld/examples/marl/openai/README.md

 The OpenAI code base has not been updated in recent years and uses older versions of Python and other dependencies.

+__There is a security vulnerability associated with the tensorflow version used in this example.
+[See this pull request for details](https://github.com/NREL/PowerGridworld/pull/10) -- run at your own risk!__

 This document walks through a end-to-end installation of PowerGridworld and dependencies needed to run the MADDPG example.